miikuru002/miikuru002/README.md

 </p>

 <p align="center">
   I'm an enthusiastic learner who enjoys exploring new technologies to create solutions 💫.
-My focus is on Backend development using Spring Boot, with React as my hobby 💖
+My focus is on backend development & cloud architecture ⛅️.
 </p>

 ## ⚙️ About me: